cparmet/pandas-checks/docs/usage.md

 * **Time your code**
     - `.check.print_time_elapsed(start_time)` # Print the execution time since you called `start_time = pdv.start_timer()`
-    - Tip: You can also use the stopwatcht outside a method chain:
+    - Tip: You can also use the stopwatch outside a method chain:
         ```python
         from pandas_vet import print_elapsed_time, start_timer